Ra77a3l3-jar/tinyShell/README.md

 1. Creates a new process with `fork()`
 2. In the child process, runs `execvp()` to execute the command
 3. In the parent process, waits with `wait()` for the child to finish

+### Pipes

+Pipes allow you to chain commands together by connecting the output of one command to the input of another.

+Example: `ls -la | grep txt | wc -l`

+#### How Pipes Work

+A pipe acts like a queue with two ends:
+- **Write End**: One process writes its stdout here
+- **Read End**: The next process reads from here as its stdin

+When you use the `|` operator, the shell:

+1. Creates pipes for inter-process communication using `pipe()`
+2. The parent process creates multiple child processes (one for each command)
+3. Each child process runs concurrently
+4. Uses `dup2()` to redirect:
+   - The first command's stdout to the pipe's write end
+   - The next command's stdin to the pipe's read end
+5. Closes unused pipe ends with `close()` to prevent deadlocks
+6. Each child executes its command with `execvp()`
+7. The parent waits for all children to finish

+#### Process Model

+The shell uses a single parent process that spawns multiple child processes.
+These child processes run concurrently, with data flowing through pipes from one to the next.
+The parent process manages all children and waits for them to complete.

 ### Input Parsing